exotium/aoc2024/README.md

 uses the brute force approach, n+1 checks per sequence

 ✿ day 3\
-remembers the last 2 numbers seen and uses an i64 as a kind of shift register thingy to remember at most 8 characters\
+remembers last 2 numbers and uses an i64 as a kind of shift register to remember at most 8 characters\
 pushes each symbol in the input to the i64 except if the symbol is a number in which case it pushes 0\
-after each push, part of the i64 is compared with numbers to know if an action needs to be performed\
+after each push, the state is checked by comparing the i64 with several integers
-this was one of my favourite days

 ✿ day 4\
-uses a function that increments the correct counter if a string or its reverse is found at the right place\
+main logic is a function incrementing a counter if a string or its reverse is found at the right place\
-the detection for part 2 calls this function twice (once for each "MAS" in the cross) and then sets the least significant bit of part 2's counter to 0\
+the detection for part 2 calls this function twice (once for each "MAS" in the cross)\
+then sets the least significant bit of part 2's counter to 0\
-i.e the counter for the second part is incremented by 2 when a match is found, it is divided by 2 before printing
+the counter for part 2 is divided by 2 before printing

 ✿ day 5\
 reads the ordering rules, then uses them for the comparison function of qsort()\